 I am going to assume that you have found this blog post because like I once did, you are considering the switch from combustion to vaping of your weed or You are moving up in the world and getting a dab rig.

-Either way, You have some questions like ‘how long does a high last from vaping?’.
+Either way, you have some questions like ‘how long does a vape high last?’ and ‘does vaping get you higher than smoking?’.
 We will do our best to answer this below.
-Plus, offer some advice on how You can take control of your high.
+Plus, offer some advice on how you can take control of your high.

 How Long Does a Cannabis Vape High Last?